 The ESL test is for students whose native language is not English and who wish to enroll in ESL classes.
 The first part of the test is a 30 minute timed written essay.
 The second part is an Accuplacer computerized test for grammar, listening and reading.
 For additional information see our CRC_ESL_FLYER_2018.pdf

 Reading and Mathematics graduation competencies may be satisfied by passing timed competency tests, or by completing specific courses as listed in the Graduation Requirements section of the Catalog.
 Please see your counselor to determine whether an examination is appropriate.

 Reading (computer-administered, 1.5 hours)

 If you are preparing for graduation and have not completed English Reading 310 with a grade of "C" or better, you may take the Reading Competency test to meet the reading proficiency requirement for Los Rios an AA/AS degree.
-Reading Competency to Graduate may only be taken twice.
-Please note that your first test for English or Reading placement COUNTS as one of your two tries!
+Reading Competency to Graduate may only be taken twice, with a semester wait between attempts in the Fall or Spring semester only.

 This is a three part test consisting of reading comprehension, sentence structure and grammar, and sentence and syntax skills.
 It is administered on the computer and is timed.

-Math Competency Intermediate Algebra - The test is composed of 20 intermediate algebra items.
+Intermediate Algebra - The test is comprised of 20 intermediate algebra items.
 No calculators are permitted.
 It is administered using paper and pencil, is timed, and is 60 minutes in length.
 Allow additional time for the entire session.
 A maximum of 4 attempts within a two-year period (2 times per semester, once in summer, 30 days between attempts) is permitted.
 Students with 2009-2010 or later catalog rights are eligible to take the Intermediate Algebra Math Competency Exam.
 For more information see a counselor.
-Click here for Information about Intermediate Algebra Math Competency Exam.

 Computerized test results are available immediately upon completion of testing.